jacoscaz/treesandrobots.github.io/_posts/2024-08-28-the-giant-dog-that-comforts.md

 As is the case with many dogs, and rescues in particular, our dog is terrified of rainstorms, thunders and lightning.
-Whilst not being a particularly physical dog in the way she normally shows affection, during these events she frequently seeks contact with my wife and/or myself, often spending entire the night on our bed, curled up against us, shivering lightly.
+Whilst not being a particularly physical dog in the way she normally shows affection, during these events she frequently seeks contact with my wife and/or myself, often spending the entire night on our bed, curled up against us, shivering lightly.

 So far, I have been lucky never to have had to confront fears so deep and all-encompassing such as these, fears that would literally shake me to my core for hours on end.
 Unfortunately, many others have and do every day.
+Sometimes, having no frame of reference for empathizing with others is as much of a luxury as it is a shame.

 In many ways, most dogs are unfiltered beings.
 Their emotional state is clearly and immediately reflected in their behavior, unincumbered by the complex social